advance100/doc_webpack/motivation.md

 Traditionally this could only find simple stuff without expression, but i. e. `require("./template/" + templateName + ".jade")` is a common construct.

+Many libraries are written in different styles.
+Some of them are very weird...

+## Strategy

+A clever parser would allow most existing code to run.
+If the developer does something weird try to find the most compatible solution.